 Palpation: Palpation helps in identifying the specific area affected by the underlying pathology.
 The wrist is best palpated in slight flexion and feeling the dorsal surface of the wrist with the thumb while supporting the wrist with the fingers of both the hands.
 Dorsal instability is a sign of joint effusion.
 Instability can be tested by looking for transmission of pressure from one hand placed at one side of the joint to the second hand placed on the opposite side.

-Clinicians should test the active range of motion first: They should attempt if there is any limitation, to look for any improvement.
-The range of motion tested is flexion, extension, radial, and ulnar deviation.
-The normal range of flexion is 65 to 80 degrees, extension 55 to 75 degrees, ulnar deviation 30-45 degrees and radial deviation 15 to 25 degrees.
+Range of Motion: Clinicians should test the active range of motion first.
+They should attempt if there is any limitation, to look for any improvement.
+The range of motion tested at the wrists are flexion, extension, radial and ulnar deviation.
+The normal range of flexion is 65 to 80 degrees of flexion, 55 to 75 degrees of extension, 30-45 degrees of ulnar deviation and 15 to 25 degrees of radial deviation.

-Special tests: I use Special tests like the Tinel sign, Carpal compression test, Phalen test, Finkelstein test, etc in excluding causes other than arthritis in a patient with wrist pain.
+Special tests: Special tests like the Tinel sign, Carpal compression test, Phalen test, Finkelstein test, etc in excluding causes other than arthritis in a patient with wrist pain.

 A wrist joint examination is complete only after an examination of the elbow (joint above) and the hand joints (joint below).

-Evaluation begins with a complete history including the onset of symptoms, location, nature, duration, aggravating and easing factors.
-If the pain is chronic, we should enquire triggers causing recent exacerbations.
-A complete physical examination as outlined above will guide the clinician in ordering the appropriate diagnostic tests.
-The diagnosis of osteoarthritis is clinical, however, imaging modalities can confirm the presence and severity of osteoarthritis.
+Evaluation of wrist arthritis begins with a complete history including the onset of symptoms, location, nature, duration, aggravating and easing factors.
+If the pain is chronic, triggers causing recent exacerbations should be enquired.
+Apart from history, a complete physical examination as outlined above will guide the clinician in ordering appropriate diagnostic tests.

 Physicians have also used ultrasonography with varying success.
-It is unhelpful in checking the bones or deep parts of the joints and operator-dependent, but it might show OA-associated structural changes and is useful for detecting synovial inflammation, effusion, and osteophytes.
+It is unhelpful in checking the bones or deep parts of the joints and is operator-dependent, but it might show OA-associated structural changes,osteophytes,crystal deposition and is also useful for detecting synovial inflammation, joint effusion, and erosions..